dnv-opensource/ship-traffic-generator/docs/source/input_files.rst

 The numerical values are given in maritime units:

-* `title` and `description` are strings that describe the situation and used for documentation purposes.
+* `title` and `description` are strings that describe the situation and are used for documentation purposes.
 * `position` (initial) of own ship is given by:
    * `lat` as the latitude in decimal degrees
    * `lon` as the longitude in decimal degrees.